vishalverma9572/Fusion-client/CONTRIBUTING.md

 6. All the web pages related to a a **module** are in `src/modules/<module-name>` folder.
 7. All the components related to a **module** are in the `src/modules/<module-name>/components` folder.
 8. All the styles related to a **module** are in the `src/modules/<module-name>/styles` folder.
 9. All the state management related code is in the `src/redux` folder.
 The `src/redux/userSlice.jsx` file contains user-related states.

-You can access the username and role of the user using the `useSelector` hook.
+- Note: You can access the username and role of the user using the `useSelector` hook.

 ```jsx
 import { useSelector } from 'react-redux';